cybertec-postgresql/pgwatch2/README.md

 * Min 1GB RAM required for Docker setup.
 Just the gatherer needs <50MB if metric strore is up, otherwise metrics are cached in RAM up to a limit of 10k data points.
 * 2 GBs of disk space should be enough for monitoring 1 DB for 1 month with InfluxDB.
 1 month is also the default metrics retention policy for Influx running in Docker (configurable).
 Depending on the amount of schema objects - tables, indexes, stored procedures and especially on number of unique SQL-s, it could be also much more.
-With Postgres as metric store multiply it with ~5x.
+With Postgres as metric store multiply it with ~5x, but if disk size reduction is wanted for PostgreSQL storage then the simplest way is to use the TimescaleDB extension - it has built-in compression and disk footprint is on the same level with InfluxDB, while retaining full SQL support.
-There's also a "test data generation" mode in the collector to exactly determine disk footprint - see PW2_TESTDATA_DAYS and PW2_TESTDATA_MULTIPLIER params for that (requires also "ad-hoc" mode params).
+There's also a "test data generation" mode in the collector to exactly determine disk footprint for your use case - see PW2_TESTDATA_DAYS and
+PW2_TESTDATA_MULTIPLIER params for that (requires also "ad-hoc" mode params).
 * A low-spec (1 vCPU, 2 GB RAM) cloud machine can easily monitor 100 DBs in "exhaustive" settings (i.e. almost all metrics are monitored in 1-2min intervals) without breaking a sweat (<20% load).
 When a single node where the metrics collector daemon